nntrn/open-data/catalog/cdc.md

 - **COVID-19 Case Surveillance Public Use Data**
   [Data](https://data.cdc.gov/resource/vbim-akqf.json) | [Docs](https://dev.socrata.com/foundry/data.cdc.gov/vbim-akqf) | Last update: Jul 2024
-  Reporting of new COVID-19 Case Surveillance data will be discontinued July 1, 2024, to align with the 2024 COVID-19 position statement vote by the Council of State and Territory Epidemiologists (CSTE) to remove SARS-CoV-2 infections (COVID-19 cases) from the list of nationally notifiable diseases.
+  Reporting of new COVID-19 Case Surveillance data will be discontinued July 1, 2024, to align with the process of removing SARS-CoV-2 infections (COVID-19 cases) from the list of nationally notifiable diseases.
 Although these data will continue to be publicly available, the dataset will no longer be updated.

 - **COVID-19 Case Surveillance Public Use Data with Geography**
   [Data](https://data.cdc.gov/resource/n8mc-b4w4.json) | [Docs](https://dev.socrata.com/foundry/data.cdc.gov/n8mc-b4w4) | Last update: Jul 2024
-  Reporting of new COVID-19 Case Surveillance data will be discontinued July 1, 2024, to align with the 2024 COVID-19 position statement vote by the Council of State and Territory Epidemiologists (CSTE) to remove SARS-CoV-2 infections (COVID-19 cases) from the list of nationally notifiable diseases.
+  Reporting of new COVID-19 Case Surveillance data will be discontinued July 1, 2024, to align with the process of removing SARS-CoV-2 infections (COVID-19 cases) from the list of nationally notifiable diseases.
 Although these data will continue to be publicly available, the dataset will no longer be updated.

 - **Rates of Laboratory-Confirmed COVID-19 Hospitalizations by Vaccination Status from the COVID-NET Surveillance System**
   [Data](https://data.cdc.gov/resource/k3na-u7xf.json) | [Docs](https://dev.socrata.com/foundry/data.cdc.gov/k3na-u7xf) | Last update: May 2023